School of Social, Historical and Literary Studies

 Angela is part of the Global Advisory Board for Transparency International's ECHO-funded research project, CREATE (Collective Resolution to Enhance Accountability and Transparency in Emergencies).
 She has been on the Expert Advisory Group on accountability for World Vision.
 In addition, she has also served for several years as a Trustee of Amnesty International UK, and as a member of the International Issues Sub-Committee to the Board.

-She welcomes proposals from PhD candidates on civil society topics, particularly those that investigate NGO relationships with their partners and beneficiary communities.
+She welcomes proposals from PhD candidates on civil society topics, particularly regarding NGO accountability, NGO self-regulation, and the relationships that NGOs have with their partners and beneficiary communities.

 - Protest, Dissent and Solidarity Beyond Borders